MarcusHoltz/tor-hidden-service/README.md

-# Create a Tor network hidden service with a vanity .onion address with Docker
+# Create a Tor network hidden service using a vanity .onion address with Docker

 * * *